VAT and Taxes in Estonia: How Do They Work?

 You will pay taxes when you withdraw money from your company to your accounts.

-It is important here to be clear about the difference between you and your company.
+It is important to be clear about the difference between you and your company.

 Even if you are the only member of your company, you are not like a freelancer: you and your company are independent entities.

-There are two main ways to pay you money from your company: salary and dividends.
+There are two main ways to pay you money from your company: salary and dividends, but first, let’s explore the numerous benefits of Estonia’s tax system.

 You can distribute dividends annually (if there are earnings) once you submit the annual report.
 That annual report begins to be prepared in January of the following year.
 It can be submitted from January to June 30 of that year.